mikeal/block-box/README.md

 All the efficient Set() operations we want to do using Block Sets() we can get out of this, whether it's in-memory or on-disc.

+Since each section provides the information for fast seeking into the subsequent section you can parse, and build optimizations, in the following way:
+* `read(0, 32)` gives you the HEADER, which gives you fast seeking into the DIGESTS section.
+  * You can load these into memory when a program initializes and even store this HEADER anywhere you reference the BOX since it's only 32 bytes, which would allow you to seek into the DIGESTs on first read.
+* Based on the size of the digests and the deterministic position of the hash DIGEST, you can then perform a single and relatively small read into the DIGESTS that is deterministically guaranteed to provide the index. you're looking for (or tell you that the DIGEST isn't in this Set())
+  * For most use cases, these DIGESTS sections are pretty small and if a program wishes to it can just load the whole section into memory or even store this section apart from the blocks section if it represents a performance gain based on locality.
+* Once you've read the OFFSET and BLOCK_LENGTH from the DIGESTS section you can predict the exact byte range you need to use to read the BLOCK from the BLOCKs section.

 If you don't care about IPFS/IPLD then this is all you would care about in terms of how the format looks.
 The encoding